 Studies have shown migraine sufferers with poor cerebrovascular tone have low levels of magnesium.
-Magnesium is a natural mineral that is necessary for healthy bodily function as it promotes heart health, stabilizes blood pressure, regulates nerve and muscle function and builds bone, DNA and protein.
+Magnesium is a natural mineral that is necessary for healthy bodily function as it promotes heart health, stabilizes blood pressure, regulates nerve and muscle function, and builds bone, DNA, and protein.
 Magnesium is intimately involved in the control of N-methyl-D-aspartate (NMDA) glutamate receptors which play an important role in pain transmission in the nervous system and in the regulation of cerebral blood flow.
-Magnesium ions plug the NMDA receptors which renders calcium unable to exert its vasodilatory effects.
+Magnesium ions plug the NMDA receptors which render calcium unable to exert its vasodilatory effects.

 Magnesium has numerous effects that support cerebrovascular tone and function including the following mechanisms of action:

 - Interference with synthesis, release, and action of inflammatory mediators

 Numerous studies support the use of magnesium as a supplement for preventing migraine headaches.
 In fact, many studies have shown that serum levels of magnesium were substantially lower in migraine sufferers than in the general population of people who didn’t get migraines.
 The researchers found that as serum levels of magnesium decreased the frequency of migraine attacks significantly increased.